Global Industrial Company

-Global Industrial Company, is a Port Washington, New York based company and is a provider of industrial and MRO (maintenance, repair, and operating supply) products through a system of branded e-Commerce websites and relationship marketers in North America.
+Global Industrial Company is a Port Washington, New York–based company providing industrial and MRO (maintenance, repair, and operating supply) products through a system of branded e-Commerce websites and relationship marketers in North America.
 The primary brand is Global Industrial.

 The company was founded in 1949 as Global Equipment Company, a material handler.
 It first entered direct marketing in 1972 and began marketing computer equipment in 1981.
-The company changed its name to Global Direct-mail in 1995 and to Systemax in 1999 and Global Industrial Company in 2021.
+The company changed its name to Global Direct-mail, in 1995 and to Systemax in 1999 and Global Industrial Company in 2021.

 Subsidiaries and divisions

-Subsidiaries and divisions of Systemax, Inc. include Global Industrial, Nexel, Infotel, C&H Distributors and Avenue Industrial Supply Company.
+Subsidiaries and divisions of Global Industrial Company include Nexel, Infotel, C&H Distributors and Avenue Industrial Supply Company.

 Acquisition of CompUSA

 On January 6, 2008, Systemax Inc. announced an agreement on the acquisition of the Miami-based CompUSA brand, trademarks, and e-commerce business, and as many as 16 CompUSA retail outlets in Florida, Texas, and Puerto Rico.
 The first new CompUSA store under Systemax ownership was opened in November 2009.